 Category Subcategory Type Value Description

-Voicemail azure_key1 text (Azure key) The azure key from the resource
+Voicemail azure_key1 text (Azure key) The Azure key from the resource

 transcribe_enabled boolean true Enable it in the system.
 You will need to enable it in the voicemail settings as well.